The Mission of the RPEA

 - Maintaining regular communication between the RPEA and appropriate agencies and boards, including

-Alaska Retirement Management (ARM) Board, which manages and invests both our public retiree health and public retiree pension trusts;
+- the Alaska Retirement Management (ARM) Board, which manages and invests both our public retiree health and public retiree pension trusts;

-Division of Retirement and Benefits (DBR), which manages and administers all public retiree health plans;
+- the Division of Retirement and Benefits (DBR), which manages and administers all public retiree health plans;

-Retiree Health Plan Advisory Board (RHPAB), which proposes, advises, and advocates on behalf of public retirees before the DRB on proposals to improve our retiree health plan benefits; and
+- the Retiree Health Plan Advisory Board (RHPAB), which proposes, advises, and advocates on behalf of public retirees before the DRB on proposals to improve our retiree health plan benefits; and

 - the